GovTechSG/techpass-user-docs/docs/step1-request-for-techpass-and-seed-provisioning-as-public-officer.md

   2. Enter your organisational **Email Address**.

-  3. Indicate if you want to onboard your internet device to SEED.
+  3. Indicate if you want to onboard your Internet Device to SEED.

-  > :memo: <span style="color:green">To access SGTS services using an internet device, request for SEED provisioning.</span>
+  > :memo: <span style="color:green">To access SGTS services using an Internet Device, request for SEED provisioning.</span>

   <kbd>![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)</kbd>
   4. Select **I'm not a robot** and click **Submit**.